Colorful Hamilton cycles in random graphs: Proof of Theorem

 \subsubsection{Step 2: Constructing Hamilton paths in $G_i$}

 We now validate Step 2 in a stronger sense.
 More precisely, we prove that there are many Hamilton paths in each $G_i$.
-This will later be of use in gluing them together to obtain a Hamilton cycle of $G$.
+This will later be used in gluing them together to obtain a Hamilton cycle of $G$.
 Let

-\begin{lemma} W.h.p. simultaneously, for all $\bm\in\bM_\b$, the following two events occur in $G_{n,p}$: Each $G_i$ has at least $n_0$ vertices $v$ for which there are at least $n_0$ Hamilton paths with one end point $v$ such that the other end points are pairwise distinct. \end{lemma}
+\begin{lemma} W.h.p. simultaneously, for all $\bm\in\bM_\b$, the following two events occur in $G_{n,p_1}\cup G_{n,p_2}$: Each $G_i$ has at least $n_0$ vertices $v$ for which there are at least $n_0$ Hamilton paths with one end point $v$ such that the other end points are pairwise distinct. \end{lemma}

 \begin{proof} Although by now extension-rotation is a standard procedure for attacking Hamilton cycle problems, we briefly describe it here.
 Given a path $P=(x_1,x_2,\ldots,x_k)$ an {\em extension} is simply the creation of a new path $P+(x_k,y)$ where $x_ky$ is an edge and $y\notin V(P)$.
 If $1<i\leq k-2$ and $x_kx_i$ is an edge then we create a new path $(x_1,x_2,\ldots,x_i,x_k,x_{k-1}\ldots,x_{i+1})$ of the same length as $P$ by a {\em rotation} with {\em fixed endpoint} $x_1$.
 We let $END=END(P,x_1)$ denote the set of vertices that can be the endpoint of a path created by a sequence of rotations.